-- Long-stay student 'D' visa with Algerian nationality, long-stay visitor 'D' visa marked 'resident's card to be applied for' or Competition 'C' visa: you must submit your first application for a residence permit within two months of arriving in France and before your visa expires. - Long-stay Minor in Education 'D' visa, you must submit your first application for a residence permit in the two months before your 18th birthday and before your visa expires.
+- Long-stay student 'D' visa with Algerian nationality, long-stay visitor 'D' visa marked 'resident's card to be applied for': you must submit your first application for a residence permit within two months of arriving in France and before your visa expires. - Long-stay Minor in Education 'D' visa, you must submit your first application for a residence permit in the two months before your 18th birthday and before your visa expires. - Owners of short stay VISAS marked "CONCOURS" must make an appointment with SAIEC to apply for a 'student' residence permit. www.saiec.fr

-Where you make your residence permit application depends on where you are studying and which département it is in:
+In case the online procedure does not work, you can apply by appointment for you student resident permit.
+Where you make your residence permit application depends on where you live and which departement it is in: